TechLabs-Berlin/wt23-geofree/README.md

 **Please find in the file `urls.py` in the `geofree_api` folder all the url paths available**

-To install backend environment locally:
-(After cloning the Geofree repository):
+Commands to install the backend environment locally (after cloning the Geofree repository):
-Commands:

 `cd backend`